tmtsoftware/galil-prototype/README.md

 [csw](https://github.com/tmtsoftware/csw) project.

 Note: The version of csw used by this project is declared in the variable CSW.Version in the file [project/Libs.scala](project/Libs.scala).
-That value is a Git SHA for the commt that was last tested with this project.
-Use it in place of `$SHA` below.
+That value may be a Git SHA for the commt that was last tested with this project.
+If so, use it in place of `$SHA` below.

 See [here](https://www.scala-sbt.org/1.0/docs/Setup.html) for instructions on installing sbt.